adopt-liveview/adopt-liveview/priv/pages/2024/04-12-editing-data-en_US.md

 end
 ```

-### The `mount/3`

-In our function `mount/3` we receive the `id` of the product as a parameter.
+In our `mount/3` function we receive the `id` of the product as a parameter.
 Soon we will define this on the router as `live "/products/:id/edit", ProductLive.Edit, :edit` so we can guarantee that there will be this `id`.

 The next step is to use `product = Catalog.get_product!(id)` to retrieve the product by `id`.
 It is worth remembering that if there is no product with this `id` a 404 error will be automatically generated as we saw in previous classes.

 We define our `form` as a changeset that receives the original product.
-In the creation form we use `Product.changeset(%Product{})`, that is, the empty product because at that moment there is no product.
+In the creation form we used `Product.changeset(%Product{})`, that is, the empty product because at that moment there is no product.
 As we are working with editing, all our changesets will receive the product being edited.

 Also note that in assign we pass `product`.
 We will use this assignment not only in our HEEx but also in other events.